 The best for content creators

-Why should you buy this: They offer great durability, excellent sound, and simple looks.
+Why you should buy them: They offer great durability, excellent sound, and simple looks.

 Why we picked the Sennheiser HD 280 Pro: